Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Conclusion

 \section{Conclusion}

-In conclusion, this research addresses key technical challenges in applying offline RL for safe MV.
-We applied constrained and factored action space optimization for discretized setup to increase the range of MV settings available to clinicians.
+This research tackles the critical challenge of suboptimal MV settings, a persistent issue in ICUs that contributes to preventable harm and mortality worldwide.
+By advancing offline RL methods in this context, our work supports the development of safer, more reliable AI-DSS for MV.
+Specifically, we addressed key technical challenges by incorporating constrained and factored action space optimization for discretized setup to increase MV settings recommended to clinicians.
 Our work also identified that discretizing actions can introduce distribution shifts, for which we studied the impact of different reconstruction methods.
-Alternatively we extended SOTA offline RL algorithms (IQL \& EDAC) to incorporate hybrid actions to overcome the limitations of discretization.
-All three algorithms (FactoredCQL, HybridIQL \& HybridEDAC) demonstrated improvements over clinician policies while offering trade-offs between enhanced safety and performance.
-Additionally, in cooperation with clinical experts, we introduced the VFD and a safe range reward, both of which are theoretically more aligned with clinical objectives without ignoring intermediate rewards.
-Overall, the methods presented in this study contribute to a more robust adaptation of RL in MV and pave the way for a prospective multi-hospital study in Germany, Spain and Poland scheduled to commence later this year.
+In parallel, we extended SOTA offline RL algorithms (IQL \& EDAC) to incorporate hybrid actions to overcome the limitations of discretization.
+CF-CQL and HybridIQL demonstrated improvements over clinician policies while offering trade-offs between enhanced safety and performance.
+Additionally, in cooperation with clinical experts, we introduced rewards based on VFD and safe ranges, which are better aligned with clinical objectives.
+Overall, the methods presented in this study contribute to a more robust adaptation of offline RL in MV by paving the way for a prospective multi-hospital study in Germany, Spain and Poland scheduled to commence later this year.
+While our focus was on MV, the developed methodologies may also have broader applicability beyond this specific clinical task.